e-schultz/not-a-robot-vault/tweet-threads/evan_just_evan/1356571318020431872 - Getting in trouble and not knowing why.md

   - When hands down eyes up - so focuses on paying attention, that I didn't hear what the teacher was saying.
   - But hey - I looked like I was paying attention.

-- When your neurodiverse, and bullied for stuttering and being gay.
+- When your [[neurodivergent|neurodiverse]], and bullied for stuttering and being gay. ^7b01d9
-  - Getting in trouble and bullied for simply existing and about things that you don't understand - and can't change.
+  - Getting in trouble and bullied for simply existing and about things that you don't understand - and can't change. ^2db210
-  - Becoming invisible can feel like the next best option.
+  - Becoming invisible can feel like the next best option. ^526008

 - Eventually you learn to mask I guess.
   - In high school I lucked out and got a few good teachers that let me be me, and became pockets of safe space - during, and outside of class.